metascienceforml/metascienceforml.github.io/_pages/about_jan.md

 I am not a strong believer in stating how things 'should be' done, and pointing out problems (complaining?) is not something that I find constructive.
 Instead, I aim to build, show, and do things to demonstratively make concrete steps towards the type of machine learning research I myself aim to do.

-Some examples of some of my effort on machine learning methodology include:
+Some examples of my effort on methodology include:
 - [Research organization](https://jvgemert.github.io/research.pdf), my guidelines on the organization of doing research, the mindset, processes, and the mentality.
 - [Writing](https://jvgemert.github.io/writing.pdf) is a collection of common writing issues that I ran into.
 I find clear communication an inherent part of doing science.
 - [The storyline](https://jvgemert.github.io/storyline.pdf), is my main methodological tool for empirical, understanding-based, machine learning research.